Does a colorful home make you feel at home?

-We’re sharing our home paint colors today.
+We’re sharing our home paint colors with you today.
 Plus, we have a free (which is always nice, right?) downloadable paint can label for you to use in your own colorful home…never forget what the heck is in that mountain of cans stuffed in your closet or garage, ever again.
 But first…

 Who remembers the show “In Living Color” from the early 90’s?